KLMJ

-KLMJ (104.9 FM) is a radio station broadcasting an Adult Contemporary format.
+KLMJ (104.9 FM) is a radio station broadcasting a gold-based adult contemporary format.
 Located near Hampton, Iowa, United States, the station serves the Mason City area.
-The station is currently licensed to CD Broadcasting, Inc. and features programming from ABC Radio.
+The station is currently licensed to On The Go Media, Inc.

 History

 The station went on the air as KWGG on September 8, 1982, and started commercial radio broadcasting on May 16, 1983.
 In October 1993, the station changed its call sign to the current KLMJ.

+KLMJ and its sister station KQCR were purchased by OnTheGoMedia Inc. in November of 2022.